DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ### Setting Page Load Timeout

-Page load timeout defines the amount of time passed after the `DOMContentLoaded` event, within which the `window.load` event should be raised.
+The page load timeout defines the time passed after the `DOMContentLoaded` event within which the `window.load` event should be raised.

 After the timeout passes or the `window.load` event is raised (whichever happens first), TestCafe starts the test.